campa-consortium/pals/source/element-kinds.md

 (s:kicker)=
 ## Kicker Element

-A kicker element is an element that can deflect a beam in both planes.
+A kicker element is an element that can deflect a beam transversely in both planes.
 It uses the hkick and vkick parameters to deflect the beam in horizontal and vertical directions.